 Before you receive Injectafer, tell your healthcare provider about all of your medical conditions, including if you:

-• Have had an allergic reaction to iron given intravenously (into your vein), including Injectafer, or to other non-oral iron treatments
+• Have had an allergic reaction to iron given into your vein

 • Have high blood pressure

-• Are breastfeeding or plan to breast feed.
+• Are breastfeeding or plan to breastfeed.
 Injectafer passes into your breast milk.
-It is unknown whether Injectafer would pose a risk to your baby.
+It is not known if Injectafer will harm your baby.
 Talk to your healthcare provider about the best way to feed your baby during treatment with Injectafer

 Tell your healthcare provider about all the medications you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.